Sold Listings: March 2021 Moffett & Princeton Forklift TrailersMarch 2021

 Moffett Trailers and Piggyback Forklift Trailers

-Every one of our Moffett/Princeton trailers are mechanically and DOT inspected, so they come in working condition prepared to make you money.
-We like to do business the Golden Rule way, that means we would like you to definitely be as pleased like we would be, as if we purchased the trailer/truck ourselves.
-Other dealers sell piggyback forklift trailers, but that do not consentrate in selling trailer/truck mounted forklifts.
-We’ve got knowledge with selling hundreds of piggyback forklifts annually, we make certain the Moffett/Princeton trailers we put on the market will mount properly to your forklift.
-Have the work done right and safely, purchase your next Moffett/Princeton delivery trailer/truck with us.
-We can have a trailer/truck mounted forklift trailer/truck delivered anywhere within the country or potentially internationally.
-If you can’t locate the precise Moffett/Princeton trailer/truck you are looking for here, go ahead and give us call we may potentially locate it for you.
+All our Moffett/Princeton trailers are DOT as well as mechanically inspected, so they come in working condition prepared to earn you money.
+Our company’s motto is “Doing Business The Golden Rule Way”, we want to treat shoppers like we desire to be.
+Other dealerships try to sell piggyback forklift trailers, all though usually do not focus in selling trailer/truck mounted forklifts.
+We know what it takes to get your forklift mount correctly and also have all of the lights functioning.
+Have the work done right and safely, buy your next trailer/truck mounted piggyback forklift flatbed from us.
+We are able to get your piggyback trailer/truck mounted forklift flatbed trailer/truck sent anyplace within the USA or potentially internationally.
+If you do not locate the exact Moffett/Princeton trailer/truck you would like here, give us call we can potentially locate it for you.
 Call (260) 238-4998